pycr/pythongrid/README.md

     Type "help", "copyright", "credits" or "license" for more information.
     >>>

+## Install Flask Framework

 The next step is to install Flask web framework, which is a Python package from [PyPI](https://pypi.org/), the official Python package repository.
 The best way to install from PyPI is to use `pip`, a Python Package manager tool that comes with Python.

-## Install Flask Framework

 To install Flask, use command below:

     pip install flask

+## Install Flask Framework under Virtual Environment

 The chances are you will get **Permission denied** message because you are trying to install to the operation system that require administrator permission.
 Instead, it is highly recommended to use [Python virtual environment](https://docs.python.org/3/tutorial/venv.html).
 Basically, a Python virtual environment is a self-contained separate copy of Python installation.
 Different applications can then use different virtual environments with different copy of Python without worrying about system permissions.